percona/psmdb-docs/docs/install/apt.md

 This document describes how to install Percona Server for MongoDB from Percona repositories on DEB-based distributions such as Debian and Ubuntu.

+We gather [Telemetry](../telemetry.md) data to understand the use of the software and improve our products.

 !!! note

     Percona Server for MongoDB should work on other DEB-based distributions,